EnergySystemsModellingLab/muse_teaching_kit/docs/lecture_03/Lecture_3.1.md

 -   Alexander J. M. Kell
 ---

-To begin Lecture Block 3, this mini-lecture provides an overview of
+To begin Lecture Block 3, this mini-lecture provides an overview of energy demands within an energy system.
+We will cover differences in energy demands by sector, time and population classes.
+We will also begin to explore why these differences are important within energy models.

 # Learning objectives

--   Fill here
+- Learn what energy demands are in an energy modelling context
+- Understand how demands can change based on different variables

 # Introduction